Proviesec/bug-bounty-decision-tree/README.md

 Choose your way

+You think you've found a mistake, but you don't know what to do.
+With this tool I want to help you.

 What do you do with a 403 status?

 What do you do if header injection is possible?